 Over the course of the ten month program, Border Fellows participate in two graduate level courses.
 Fellows may receive up to six hours in graduate school credit from Reformed Theological Seminary.
-Classes are held every Friday from 9am-12pm.
+Classes are held every Wednesday from 11:45am - 2:45pm.
 Topics will include God's call to justice and the marginalized, contextualized modern border issues (immigration, drugs, and human traffiking), theology, U.S.-Mexico border relations, history of the Southwest, and issues of culture, poverty and Christian community development.

 A Practical Theological Approach to Inequality and Migration: